|1 1/2 fl oz||Bourbon whiskey|

 This recipe will stand a much bigger slug of bourbon, particularly if using a more mellow honey.
 If you feel this way inclined, use a 3:1 honey syrup and as much as 60ml / 2oz bourbon.

-Based on scotch whiskey and made with honey this cocktail becomes De Rigueur.
+When based on scotch whisky and sweetened with honeythis becomes a De Rigueur.